neosadhu/qacodeassignment/README.md

 # QA Code Assignment

-This repository contains the testcases along with an automated python test script that will call the API with different types of tests and create a HTML report based on the result of the tests.
+This repository contains the testcases written in excel file along with an automated python test script that will call the API with different types of tests and create a HTML report based on the result of the tests.